jeffpar/pcjs/tools/pc/README.md

 >
 >     "C:\Program Files\nodejs\node.exe" "%1" %*

 If you don't include a full path to the JSON file, `pc.js` will look for the JSON file in the `/tools/pc` folder.
-You can also omit the `--load=` option if the name of the JSON file doesn't conflict with another command or program name.
+You can also omit the `--load=` option if the name of the JSON file doesn't conflict with another command or program name:

+	pc.js ibm5150

 Loading [ibm5150.json](ibm5150.json) with the should produce the following output: